top of page

 es

-For the first time, selected young tech talents from all over Germany were invited to attend the 13th German Engineering Summit on October 11 and 12 in Berlin, where they had a chance to discuss current issues at eye level with top decision-makers from the engineering industry as well as from science and politics.
-Their tickets and their stay in Berlin were sponsored by the Wittenstein Foundation.
+For the second year in succession, 30 selected young tech talents from all over Germany were invited to attend the 14th German Engineering Summit on November 7 and 8 in Berlin, which drew a record number of visitors.
+They had a chance there to discuss current issues at eye level with top decision-makers from the engineering industry as well as from science and politics.
+Their tickets and their stay in Berlin were once again sponsored by the Wittenstein Foundation.

 Over 1000 applications from students of mechanical and electrical engineering and computer science were received by the organizer, the German Engineering Federation (VDMA), for this networking event at what is German industry’s leading congress.
 In the end, 30 of them were given the opportunity to meet, discuss and network with political figures such as Federal Chancellor Olaf Scholz, Federal Minister for Economics and Climate Action Robert Habeck, Member of the Bundestag Anton Hofreiter and US Ambassador Amy Gutmann as well as high-profile executives and CEOs of major industrial companies at the German Engineering Summit.